 - Everybody who relies on data to excel at their job and meet their goals should become a data expert.

-- Everybody in the organization should feel confident talking about data and be equipped with the tools and the knowledge to work with data and to get answers to their questions without dependencies.
+- Everybody in the organization should feel confident talking about data and be equipped with the tools and the knowledge to work with data and get answers to their questions without dependencies.

 There is no proven one-size-fits-all approach to building a data democracy, but empowering people is a crucial step in that direction.